Werrington, New South Wales: Hospital

 The nearest Hospital is Nepean Hospital in Penrith which provides multi-speciality Medical services.
 Werrington also has a Medical centre located at Victoria Street.

 Transport

-Werrington railway station is on the North Shore & Western Line of the Sydney Trains network.
+Werrington railway station is on the Main Western railway line.
 The station underwent a major upgrade in 2007, providing better access for the disabled with a new lift and establishing a paved carpark on the southern side of the station.
 Busways operates routes 782 and 785 to Penrith from Werrington Station.
 Werrington is served by the Great Western Highway and the M4 Motorway (Kent Road exit).
 Werrington Arterial Road – Stage 1 was completed in May 2017 which connects the Great Western Highway and the M4 Motorway providing direct access to the M4 Motorway with entry and exit ramps at Claremont Meadows near Werrington.

 Governance

 At a local government level, Werrington is part of the north ward of Penrith City Council, represented by Richard Fowler (Mayor of Penrith).At the state level, it is part of the Electoral district of Londonderry, represented by Labor Party member Prue Car.Federally, it is part of the Division of Lindsay, represented by Liberal Party member Melissa McIntosh.